instalar-git-en-raspberry-pi

 Git is a distributed version control system created by Linus Torvalds in 2005.
 Git allows you to:

-• Branches and Merges: Work on different development branches and merge them efficiently.
+• Branching and merging: Work on different development branches and merge them efficiently.

 • Collaboration: Facilitate collaboration among multiple developers on the same project.

-Git is essential for managing large and small software projects, from personal projects to team collaborations.
+Git is essential for managing software projects, both large and small, from personal projects to team collaborations.

 Installing Git